 Controlled Company Status, Director Independence and Committees.
 Because of Valhi's direct and indirect ownership of approximately 80.8% of the outstanding shares of our common stock, we are considered a controlled company under the listing standards of the NYSE.
 Pursuant to the listing standards, a controlled company may choose not to have a majority of independent directors, independent compensation, nominations or corporate governance committees or charters for these committees.
 While we currently have a majority of independent directors, we have chosen not to have an independent nominations or corporate governance committee or charters for these committees.
 Our board of directors believes that the full board of directors best represents the interests of all of our stockholders and that it is appropriate for all matters that would otherwise be considered by a nominations, corporate governance or risk oversight committee to be considered and acted upon by the full board of directors.
 Applying the NYSE director independence standards without any additional categorical standards, our board of directors has determined that John E. Harper, Meredith W. Mendes, Cecil H. Moore, Jr., Thomas P. Stafford and R. Gerald Turner are independent and have no material relationship with us other than serving as our directors.
-While the members of our management development and compensation committee, including not having a charter for our management development and compensation committee.
+While the members of our management development and compensation committee currently satisfy the independence requirements of the NYSE, we have chosen not to satisfy all of the NYSE corporate governance standards for a compensation committee, including not having a charter for our management development and compensation committee.